By Dr J Floor Anthoni (2001)

 are spread by humans.
 However, it is not likely that human pathogens (e.g.

-in sewage) will have a noticeable effect on other organisms.
+in sewage) will have a noticeable effect on marine organisms.

 nuclear wastes: nuclear wastes are a new possible